 Flatten the pastry sheets out, take a big ball of dar flatten it at least 1 inch thick and fold the puff pastry.

-Take a big tray or small round foil plate spray with Pillsbury Cooking Spray and bake with the folded side on bottom.
+Take a big tray with a non-stick liner or small round foil plate spray with Pillsbury Cooking Spray and bake with the folded side on bottom.

 Bake at 400 F for 15 to 20 minutes till nicely light-brown.
 Watch carefully or the pastry will become dark-brown which is not preferred.